neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 Recipes are YAML files that specify sparsity related algorithms and hyper-parameters.
 SparseML parses the recipes and updates the training loops to apply the specified sparsification algorithms to the model.

-In the case of MNLI, we used a [premade recipe from the SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Ftext_classification%2Fobert-base%2Fpytorch%2Fhuggingface%2Fmnli%2Fpruned90_quant-none).
+In the case of MNLI, we used a [premade recipe from the SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Ftext_classification%2Fobert-base%2Fpytorch%2Fhuggingface%2Fmnli%2Fpruned90_quant-none) (shown here):

 ```yaml
 version: 1.1.0